padus/ecowitt/readme.md

 ## Ecowitt WiFi Gateway
-*Ecowitt WiFi Gateway driver for Hubitat Elevation (LAN only - no cloud service needed)*
+*Ecowitt WiFi Gateway driver for Hubitat Elevation*

+### Features

+- LAN comunication only, no cloud/weather service needed.
+- One Hubitat device for each Ecowitt sensor for easy dashboard tiles and RM rules handling.
+- On-the-fly Imperial <-> Metric conversion.

 ### Installation Instructions